OS-EDA/Course/Chapter_05_PDK/c05_questions.md

 - What are layers?
 - What is a layer stack?
 - Can you name some layers and their purpose?
-- Try to explain the picture on page XXX of the layout rules document.
-- Describe the content of the process specification document.
 - Name some of the important file formats from the PDK.
 What are they used for? (round robin).
+- Describe the content of the design rules document.
+- Which tool does the DRC?
+- Which tool does the LVS?